The Moment 1.33x Anamorphic Lens Review

 An image without an alt, whoops

-How to De-Squeeze 1.33x Anamorphic Adapter Footage
+How to De-Squeeze 1.33x Anamorphic Footage

 Read our step-by-step instructions on correctly formatting your Anamorphic footage in Davinci Resolve, Final Cut Pro, and Adobe Premiere Pro.